PizzaWhisperer/drandjs/README.md

 The function returns a Promise [randomness, previous, round].
 #### Usage

 To use drandjs, bundle every file together by running `make compile`.
-It will create a file `drand.js` in the folder `dist` that you can import with the line :
+It will create a file `drand.js` in the folder `dist` that you can import with the line:
 ```javascript
 <script src="../path/to/drand.js"></script>
 ```
-and call it like :
+and call it like:
 ```javascript
 identity = XXX;
 fetchAndVerify(identity)